Configuration Reference

 Yes

 A list of hostname regular expression patterns in Python syntax, which will be used by the framework in order to automatically select a system configuration.
-For the auto-selection process, see here.
+For the auto-selection process, check the configuration of the

 The maximum number of forced local build or run jobs allowed.